nhvu95/angular-send-file-peer-to-peer/f2f-backend/HELP.md

 ##### Build docker image
 `docker build -t f2f-backend .`

+##### Create docker network name tunnel
+`docker network create tunnel`

 ##### Build docker container
 `docker compose up -d`

+#### Config activemq password
+Then open activemq terminal in docker

+`bin/activemq encrypt --password activemq --input yourpassword`

+Copy Encrypted password and replace in client password of .\microservices\activemq\credentials-enc.properties

+then restart activemq in docker

+Please careful that we only config the password one time

 ### Additional Links
 These additional references should also help you: